 Many of my GP investment clients claim that although they feel the NHS Pension Scheme remains the best option for most doctors.
 Especially those in the early stages of their medical careers.
 Rising costs means that many more experienced and older doctors have been thinking about leaving the Scheme.

 Should GPs consider leaving their NHS Pension Scheme?

 I advised my GP client that the annual allowance of £40,000 was tapered in the 2016/17 financial year for anyone who’s total income exceeded £150,000 – including pensions savings and investment income.

-Many GPs may not realise until too late if they are subject to extra tax, because their annual income only becomes clearer after the financial year-end (when they submit their self assessment tax return).
+Many GPs may not realise until too late if they are subject to extra tax.
+This because their annual income only becomes clearer after the financial year-end.
+When they submit their self assessment tax return.
 This means, I believe, that medical professionals will need to plan very carefully.